AABB's Patient and Donor Safety Center

 Consulting Services: Provides expertise worldwide in quality management and process improvement systems and solutions to blood, plasma and tissue collection and/or management facilities; transfusion services; clinical laboratories; and cellular and related biological therapy facilities.
 AABB Consulting Services, a division of AABB that operates independently of the association's Accreditation Programs, is a leader in developing innovative strategies.
 Contact the AABB Consulting Services Division at email@example.com or call +1.301.215.6497.

 Global Services: Provides policy, operational, management and technical assistance on blood safety to developing nations worldwide.
 The services include training, development of clinical guidelines and country-specific standards, and outreach to ministries of health.
-Contact the Global Services department at firstname.lastname@example.org or call +1.240.333.6602.
+Contact the International Technical Assistance department at firstname.lastname@example.org or call +1.240.333.6602.

 National Blood Exchange (NBE): Provides a mechanism for resource sharing of blood and components among facilities across the country, allowing for the best utilization of blood resources.
 Blood centers with surplus blood or hospitals needing additional blood should contact the NBE at email@example.com or call +1.800.458.9388.

 National Blood Foundation (NBF): Established in 1983, the foundation funds research and education projects that advance transfusion medicine, blood banking and cellular therapies to benefit both patients and donors.
 For more information about these programs or how to donate, please contact the NBF at firstname.lastname@example.org or call +1.301.215.6552.